 West Michigan is home to great shopping destinations.
-Whether you are looking for souvenirs to bring back from your vacation, a unique gift, antiques and collectables, or planning a special shopping spree, you’ll find all wide variety of shops to get the retail therapy you need!
+Whether you are looking for souvenirs to bring back from your vacation, a unique gift, antiques and collectables, or planning a special shopping spree, you’ll find a wide variety of shops to get the retail therapy you need!

 If you’re looking for some retail therapy, look no further than Old Town Lansing.
 This renaissance neighborhood is chock full of galleries, boutiques, and trendy shops.
 Find everything from sassy goods to Michigan-made items, quality clothing stores and retro consignment shops lining the streets.
 And if you get hungry, know there’s great barbeque, two taco joints, a fancy burger bar, pizza parlor, and more.
 This is definitely a shop till you drop, fuel up and shop some more mecca.